(n.) a person who studies plants and animals as they live in nature

 Each post is organized into a specific, but general, category.
 One of my favorite games to play with students is Animal, Vegetable, or Mineral.
 It helps me understand a very basic idea of what they already know about the natural world and it provides a fun way to discover how they think and process information.

 Simplicity is the ultimate sophistication. ~Leonardo da Vinci

-This category is a way for me to keep track of when things bloom.
-Each post simply features photos of wildflowers that I have photographed, identified, and posted within a week of observing them in flower or fruit.
-Occasionally, an animal might creep its way in, but I’m a botanist at heart and by training.
+This website is a way for me to remember what I find and where I find it.
+Most posts simply feature photos of wildflowers in bloom or bearing fruit, which I post after I have within a week of discovery.
+If I have identified them, I include links to the sources I used.
+Occasionally, an animal might creep its way in, but plants have the lovely tendency to sit still and pose for the camera.
 Please let me know if you believe anything is incorrectly identified.

 Nature will bear the closest inspection.
 She invites us to lay our eye level with her smallest leaf, and take an insect view of its plain.
 Henry David Thoreau